Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-Craisins contain added sugar and refined sunflower oil, and so are not a healthy option to give your feline.
-While they are non-toxic and won’t cause any serious harm, these ingredients are best left off the menu.
-Dried cranberries that are free from added flavors, oils, or sugar are a better option, but still don’t offer very much nutritional value for your cat.
+Craisins are dried cranberries with added sugar and sunflower oil.
+While they are non-toxic and won’t cause any serious harm to your cat if they eat one or two, these ingredients are best left off the menu.
+Plain dried cranberries that are free from added flavors, oils, or sugar are a better option but still don’t offer any nutritional value for your cat.

 Featured Image Credit: Duplass, Shutterstock